-2022 HK\$'000 2021 HK\$'000 25 Sales to Mobile Computer Land Limited (Note (i)) - 25 Rental paid to Mobile Computer Land Limited (Note (i)) 358 340 Placing fee paid to Bluemount Securities Limited (Note (ii)) 528 128 Purchase from Chiu Foods Limited (Note (iii)) - 1,648 Finance cost paid to Fuka Meito Group Limited (Note (iv)) 10 - Interest income on dividends receivable from an associate 354 346
+2023 HK\$'000 2022 HK\$'000 250 Rental paid to Mobile Computer Land Limited (Note (i)) 372 358 Placing fee paid to Bluemount Securities Limited (Note (ii)) 505 528 Interest income on dividends receivable from an associate 348 354 Sales to Moson International Limited (Note (i)) 1,980 548

-- (i) The sales to, computer expenses and rental paid to Mobile Computer Land Limited which major shareholder is Mr. Lo Ding Kwong, is the son of Madam Cheng, constituted a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules. - (ii) The placing agreement between the Group and Bluemount Securities Limited, which is one of subsidiaries of Bluemount Financial Group Limited which in turn is owned 30% by the Group. - (iii) Chiu Foods Limited ("Chiu Foods") is a company incorporated in Hong Kong and owned by the Group's former director who resigned on 31 March 2020. - (iv) Fuka Meito Group Limited ("Fuka Meito", formerly known as "Industronics Technology Limited") is a company incorporated in Hong Kong and wholly owned by the Group's former director who resigned on 23 August 2021.
+- (i) The sales to and rental paid to Moson International Limited and Mobile Computer Land Limited respectively which major shareholder is Mr. Lo Ding Kwong, is the son of Madam Cheng, constituted a connected transaction for the Company under Chapter 20 of the GEM Listing Rules, but is fully exempt from shareholders' approval and all disclosure requirements under Chapter 20 of the GEM Listing Rules. - (ii) The placing agreement between the Group and Bluemount Securities Limited, which is one of subsidiaries of Bluemount Financial Group Limited which in turn is owned 30% by the Group.